 Class B Motorhome Length

-Class B RVs can sleep a surprising number of passengers in their small footprints, though, again, you need to make sure you’re comfortable with your camping party.
+Class B RVs can sleep a surprising number of passengers in their small vans as long as people don’t mind close quarters.
 Regular Class Bs often have sleeping spaces for as many as four adults, and B+ or “Super B”s may sleep as many as six.

 Make no mistake about it: a Class B RV’s small space makes for tight quarters, even with a very small camping party.
 Those sleeping surfaces we’re talking about are often shared, so you’ll want to be sure everyone involved is comfortable with that arrangement before you commit to purchasing this kind of vehicle!
 But many adventurers favor these small rigs thanks to their flexibility, ease of use, and simple, all-contained travel style.
 After all, part of the draw of RVing for many of us in the first place is its compatibility with a minimalist lifestyle.